-The Arts & Humanities Graduate School through the Manchester School of Art’s Research Centre, offers research degrees in the practices, professions, histories and theories of art and design and cognate disciplines.
-These can be studied on a full and part-time basis at Masters and PhD Level.
+The Manchester School of Art Research Centre offers research degrees in the practices, professions, histories and theories of art, design, media and architecture through the Postgraduate Arts & Humanities Centre (PAHC).
+These can be studied on a full and part-time basis at Masters and PhD level.

-Every student is supervised by a Director of Studies and at least two subject specialists.
-Your research is supported, developed and challenged through studio and learning cultures, specialist tutorials and personal tutorials.
+Students are supervised by a Director of Studies and subject specialists.
+Your research is supported, developed and challenged through studio and learning cultures, subject specialist and personal tutorials.
 Elements from the taught MA programme, such as theory courses are also available.
-Researchers are encouraged to contribute to seminars and conferences and there are opportunities to exhibit work.
-Financial support from is available for research expenses, field work, dissemination and conferences.
+Researchers are encouraged to contribute to seminars and conferences as well as opportunities to exhibit work.
+Financial support from is available for research expenses, field-work, dissemination and conferences.

-Independently assessed progression stages alongside regular tutorials and an annual review ensure smooth advancement through the research degree.
-You keep a personal development portfolio to assist you in contextualising and reflecting upon your work.
+Independently assessed progression stages, alongside regular tutorials and an annual review, ensure smooth advancement through the research degree.
+You also keep a personal development portfolio to assist you in contextualising and reflecting upon your work.

-Your research practice – writing, making, reading, discussion – defines everything that you do.
-The practice will result in any agreed form that is capable of producing evidence of an appropriate level of achievement – visual, written, aural or digital.
+Your research practice – writing, making, reading or discussion – defines everything that you do.
+This practice will result in any agreed form that is capable of producing evidence of an appropriate level of achievement – visual, written, aural or digital.
 Studio-based submissions are accompanied by a written critical report.

-All programmes commence towards the end of September but there are enrolment windows in January, April, and July.
+Our programmes commence in late September but there are additional enrolment windows in January, April, and July.
 The Researcher Development Programme and other events and taught elements normally take place on Wednesday of each week.

 Manchester Metropolitan University is a member of the North West Doctoral Training Consortium.
 Students can join with people from other universities in the Consortium in training and events across the region.